-Microsoft CEO Nadella says Activision takeover is good for gaming
+Microsoft CEO Nadella tells a judge his planned Activision takeover is good for gaming

 Removing the game from PlayStation ”would cause serious reputational damage,” Kotick said.
 He added that making a subpar version for PlayStation would bring “vitriol from gamers” and is not something Activision developers would do.

 The testimony from the two CEOs came on the fourth day of a court hearing in San Francisco.
 The FTC is trying to persuade Corley to issue an order stopping the takeover from being consummated before a more extensive administrative trial begins Aug.
 2 in Washington.
-Microsoft is fighting to close the deal before a July 18 deadline that could trigger it having to pay a $3 billion breakup fee to Activision.
+Microsoft is fighting to close the deal ahead of a July 18 deadline that could trigger it having to pay a $3 billion breakup fee to Activision.

 Microsoft has hailed the deal with Activision Blizzard as a way to make popular Activision games such as Call of Duty more widely available.

 Kotick, who has run Activision since 1991, wasn’t totally on board with all of Microsoft’s ideas.
-Under questioning from an FTC lawyer, he admitted an aversion to multigame subscription services — such as the Xbox Game Pass — that Microsoft hopes to add more Activision games to after the takeover.
+Under questioning from an FTC lawyer, he admitted an aversion to multi-game subscription services — such as the Xbox Game Pass — that Microsoft hopes to add more Activision games to after the takeover.
 But, he said, “I can have a philosophical disagreement with the way that Microsoft approaches its business.”

 The court also heard this week from Sony gaming executive Jim Ryan, whose testimony came from a videotaped deposition.